-1. General Open Call information
+1 General Open Call information

-The FLAME project hereby announces its first Open Call for Experiments.
+The FLAME project hereby announces its third Open Call for 3rd party projects.

-This call solicits for Experiments to explore edge experiences considering consumer's desire for personalised, localised and interactive media content delivered through current and emerging human-computer interfaces used in outside spaces or between outside and inside spaces.
+This call solicits for 3rd party projects to explore edge experiences considering consumer's desire for personalised, localised and interactive media content delivered through current and emerging human-computer interfaces used in outside spaces or between outside and inside spaces.
+The 3rd party projects will demonstrate the utilisation and value of FLAME service design patterns for orchestrating media services.
+FLAME is seeking innovative use of the patterns as a key part of the evaluation criteria for proposals, whether projects are seeking incremental service delivery for today's devices and transformative solutions based on services and devices for augmented and mixed reality.

-More information on the scope of this first Open Call can be found in Section 4 of this document.
+More information on the scope of this first Open Call can be found in Section 8 of this document.

-2. Call information
+2 Call information

-Project full name: FLAME - Facility for Large-Scale Adaptive Media number:
+Project full name: FLAME - Facility for Large-Scale Adaptive

-Experimentation
+Media Experimentation

-Project grant agreement
+Project grant agreement number: 731677

-Call identifier: FLAME-OC1
+Call identifier: FLAME-OC2

-Call title: First FLAME Open Call
+Call title: Third FLAME Open Call